Paul-Northampton-UK/Starship_Adventure_2/docs/legacy/Product_Requirement_Document.md

 Genre: Sci-fi Text Adventure with GUI Interface
 Platform: Windows (run from source; packaging to standalone installer planned)
 Audience: General audience, suitable for all ages
 Goal: Build a generic text adventure engine and Hub that runs multiple themed game packs, with tools for authoring rooms, objects, and dialogue.
-Includes a sci‑fi example pack with a sarcastic AI narrator.
+Includes a sciâ€‘fi example pack with a sarcastic AI narrator.

 Initial State: The game begins according to settings defined in `game_config.yaml`, specifying the starting room (e.g., Player Cabin) and initial power state (e.g., Emergency Power).